Make-School-Courses/WEB-Backend-Development-In-Elixir/Readme.md

 1. Learn how the request response cycle works
 2. Build a two resource API
-3. Interface with the API with an iOS client  to login, signup and fetch data.
+3. Interface with the API with an iOS client to fetch and display data.
-4. Learn the basics of functional programming and techniques like recursion.
+4. Learn the basics of functional programming.

 ## Group Project

 Work together is groups of 2 to build an API.
 Projects must include:

-1. At least two(3) RESTful resources/routes.
+1. At least two(2) RESTful resources/routes.
 2. A postgres/sql/mongo database
-3. A simple iOS app utilizing the API and displaying results on screen.
+3. A simple iOS app utilizing the API and displaying results on an iOS app.

 ## Course Schedule